simonmichael/hledger/doc/developer-guide.md

 ## How to..

 New contributors of all levels are most welcome.
-Here are some tips to help you get productive on the hledger project.
+Here are some tips/checklists/procedures to help you get productive on the hledger project.

 ### Suggest enhancements